SummaryDev/ethereum-sql/README.md

 contains its attributes as there may be other Transfer events with different attributes.

-Most deployed contracts publish their ABI in json files with data sufficient to interpret their logs.
+Most deployed contracts publish their ABI in json files to help interpret their logs.
 Our Transfer event is defined as:

 ```json
 {